 Depreciation is the annual deduction you must take to recover the cost or other basis of business or investment property having a useful life substantially beyond the tax year.
-Land is not depreciable
+Land is not deprecia-

-Depreciation starts when you first use the property in your business or for the production of income.
+Depreciation starts when the property is available and ready for use in your business or for the production of income.
 It ends when you deduct all your depreciable cost or other basis or no longer use the property in your business or for the production of income.